mother

 Mum quit smoking with a somewhat unusual method.
 For one month, she placed every fag end that she’d smoked into a jar of water.
 After a months supply of fags (fuck knows how big this jar was) she sealed the lid and watched the toxins dissipate into the increasingly blackening water.
 Everytime she craved a cig from there on out, she’d look at the jar, or picture it, and imagine all that shit sticking to her lungs.

 Albeit unconventional, the jar method was effective.
 Mum hasn’t had as much as a drag since.
 Not so much the result of the method, but more, I think, because of the strength of her stubbornness.
+If my mother decides to do something, I'll be damned darling, she’ll do it.

 It’s interesting that I quit smoking (save that occasional weekend delight) by unknowingly adopting the same method.
 I was living in a house shared with 3 other people and was the only smoker.
 We had a postage stamp garden that was never used apart from my evening light-up.
 At the end of the tenancy, I went out there to sweep up, for the first time in the daylight.
 Hundreds of cigarette butts littered the floor, oozing away in probably an inch thick of sticky black gunk.
 The immediate visual was enough to kick the habit cold turkey, shut the door and accept the deposit reduction.